 SNAP 2019 Percentile predictor will help you to know your nearest expected percentile score in SNAP 2019 exam.
 The SNAP percentile predictor should be used immediately after the exam day as this is the time when you can recall how you have performed in the SNAP exam.
 Get MBA in Operations Management from Symbiosis SIOM.
 Apply now

 SNAP 2019 Exam date is December 15, 2019.
 SNAP 2019 is a computer based test of 2 hours duration from 2PM to 4PM.
-SNAP is considered a lengthy exam with 130 questions with 4 sections and carrying individual sectional cut offs out of a maximum score of 150 marks.
+SNAP is considered a lengthy exam.
+Although SNAP 2019 consists of 115 questions instead of 130 questions last year, the changed scoring pattern may not allow to change the cut offs substantially.
+However, there is no announced individual sectional cut offs out of a maximum score of 150 marks.

 Register Now for SNAP 2019 Percentile Predictor

 As SNAP 2019 will be the online computer based test, it may not be possible for the candidates to have access to SNAP question paper and answer keys.
 To help you to know about your expected SNAP 2019 percentile in the exam, this SNAP percentile predictor 2019 can help you to know which Symbiosis B-school you could get based on your percentile.

 How does SNAP Percentile predictor can help you more!

 - SNAP Percentile predictor 2019 helps you to know what score you could get on the basis of your performance in SNAP 2019 exam in each of the four sections.

 - SNAP exam percentile predictor predicts how much sectional and overall percentile you would get in SNAP exam on the basis of your raw score in SNAP exam that you expect to get.

 - The more you are accurate in anticipating your raw score, the nearer you are to predict your SNAP percentile through the SNAP percentile calculator.